grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### Back in the Gnat

-* [ ] _Back in the Gnat: Hemi realizes he needs to lay his mine deeper; get the mine under the center of the submarine before it explodes to break its back_
+* [X] _Back in the Gnat: Hemi realizes he needs to lay his mine deeper; get the mine under the center of the submarine before it explodes to break its back_
 	* Down to 50 meters
 	* "The Gnat can't go that deep Hemi, it was built at fucking altitude!"
 	* they try it, the Gnat starts leaking at the seams. water pours in through the viewport (that's why sub's don't have windows!)
+	* Hemi slides the lever, but the escape hatch doesn't want to open at 50 meters down, too much pressure.
+		* "The hull has been too compressed!"
+Shakes yells.
+"The hatch is wedged in its seat!"
+		* "Come shallower slightly --- every meter counts!"
+		* "If that thing arms in the trunk we're done Hemi!"
+		* Hemi bangs his fist against the hull above his head with slow, heavy whacks, tears welling in his eyes --- the one moment of panic the guy ever displays in the book
+		* the hatch slowly opens at 40 meters.
 	* Hemi gets his mine in the water

-* [ ] The mine hits and sinks the sub with the ram
+* [X] The mine hits and sinks the sub with the ram
+	* the sub with the ram almost immediately passes over them and detonates the mine
+	* Shakes catches a glimpse of the sub with the ram through the view port
 	* Hemi listens to the watertight compartments collapsing and the sub drawn down into the bottomless hole.

-* [ ] The Gnat is sinking fast
+* [X] The Gnat is sinking fast
 	* the shockwave from the detonation opened up the seams even more
 	* They blow the tanks
 	* the Gnat is half full of water.
 They put out mayday, but don't know if the Prospect can even hear them.

-* [ ] _Suddenly they hear a bump and the Shakes looks out the viewport.
+* [X] _Suddenly they hear a bump and the Shakes looks out the viewport.
 The Prospect is under them._
 	* The Prospect lifts the Gnat up to the surface on its deck (like a mother whale lifting a newborn)
-	* On the surface, water streams out of all the split seams of the Gnat (laying half on its side on the deck of the Prospect)

 ### Ending

 * {They are all fishing on the deck?}
+	* On the surface, water streams out of all the split seams of the Gnat (laying half on its side on the deck of the Prospect)
+		* They have to move around the strapped down Gnat?
 	* {Perhaps this is the one time in the novel where the weather on the surface is good?
 The one time nature isn't trying to kill them?
 Is that too much of a cliche?
 Maybe the only good weather is when they come up from bottoming?}
 	* {Does Hemi express regrets about sinking the pursuing sub?
 "How many people were on board?"
 It would be nice if it reinforces his doubts about Percy's leadership.}
 	* Maybe Hemi brings a grill up on deck from the cargo hold; cleans and grills fish as crew catch them; salt and lime juice and red pepper flakes